shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_minkowski_space.rst

    by Stéphane Haussler

-On this page, I systematically explore the geometric differential representation of rotations in minkowski spacetime.
-Rotations are first expressed as linear combination of rotation planes with bivectors.
-The dual differential 2-forms are then derived, as well as the mixed tensor representation in form of matrices.
+On this page, I systematically explore the geometric differential representation of infinitesimal rotations in Minkowski spacetime.
+Rotations are first expressed as linear combination of rotation planes in terms of bivectors.
+The dual differential 2--forms are then derived, as well as the mixed ♯♭ and ♭♯ representation.
 We work out the Lie algebra of the Lorentz group as well as the full matrix representation of rotations.
 The mixed wedge products are fully expressed in terms of tensor products and their symmetries highlighted.

 The :math:`♯♯` rotation tensor
 ------------------------------